I wonder if Santa uses emoticons. (Dear Santa Letter Week: children’s stationery & resources)

 The North Pole, AK

 Of course, if you have a child on the cusp of realizing the truth about Santa, the Alaska address may raise red flags.
 But then, if your child really wants to believe they’ll let these things slide I’m sure.
 Especially when there’s an Easy Bake Oven hanging in the balance.

 You can write a response back to your child from “Santa” and have it postmarked from the North Pole via the US Postal Service as well.
 If you have a perceptive little person in the house and you’d like to keep the myth going for a few more years you can have a friend write out your response in their less detectable handwriting.
 Send your letter (by December 15) from Santa addressed to your child with correct postage attached (and Santa’s address in the return address field) in a larger envelope addressed to:

 Fairbanks AK 99709-9998

 There are services which will do this for you, but frankly I can be Santa for my kids a lot better than somebody else can.
-I can also do it for much less than $8.

 This way I can add a few choice bits of advice directly from Santa.
-Like, for example, “Dear Madison, please stop saying, “One Minute!” every time your parents as you to do something.
+Like, for example, “Dear Madison, please stop saying, “One Minute!” every time your parents ask you to do something.
 It’s annoying.
 Love, Santa!”
 Or “Hey Max.
 I know you love your parents a lot but 4 am isn’t the optimal time for a cuddle puddle.
 Love, Santa.”